wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-visualize-report-data/includes/3-lab-develop-table-report-part-1.md

-In this lab, your students will develop a report named Sales Performance.
+In this 60-minute lab, your students will develop a report named Sales Performance.
 It will include a Table based on a Power BI dataset that presents salespeople statistics grouped by country.

 Your student's tasks in this lab are to:
 1. Create the report
 1. Create the data source
 1. Create the dataset
 1. Configure the report parameter
-1. Develop the table…
+1. Develop the table

 > [!WARNING]